What is Linear Programming? Definition, Methods and Problems

 What is Linear Programming?

-Now, what is linear programming?
-Linear programming is a simple technique where we depict complex relationships through linear functions and then find the optimum points.
-The important word in the previous sentence is depicted.
-The real relationships might be much more complex – but we can simplify them to linear relationships.
+Linear programming is a simple technique that depicts complex relationships through linear functions and then finds the optimum points.
+The key term here is “depicts.”
+Real relationships might be much more complex, but we can simplify them to linear relationships.

 Moreover, it’s important to note that linear programming is a special case of mathematical programming.
 It involves finding the optimal solution to a problem that involves linear relationships between the decision variables and the constraints.
 This method has applications in various industries and fields, from production planning to logistics optimization, and is a powerful tool in making data-driven decisions that can lead to improved efficiency and cost savings.